DanielCech/DCTableViewController/README.md

 ### DCTableViewController

-DCTableViewController - wrapper for UITableViewControllerem DCTableSupportedViewController - wrapper for UIViewControllerem with table support
+*DCTableViewController* - wrapper for UITableViewController

+*DCTableSupportedViewController* - wrapper for UIViewController with table support

 #### Features
 * Both these controllers shares the implementation using protocol extensions - DCTableViewHandling